-The Politics, Philosophy and Law department offers a certificate in Ethics.
-Students with a certificate in Ethics are able to reflect on concrete ethics issues, state their arguments and views clearly, assess the quality of ethical argumentation, and understand complex ethical theories.
-This is a new and exciting opportunity for students of any major.
+With a certificate in ethics you will be able to reflect on concrete ethics issues, state your arguments and views clearly, assess the quality of ethical argumentation, and understand complex ethical theories.
+This is an exciting opportunity for students of any major.